Mimeo Connect Cloud Print API - Support

 How you invite users, restrict users, queue print jobs, and provide oversight and security for your Google Cloud Printer is up to you.

-What type of binding, cover stock, paper and other characteristics of the bound document can be defined in your Mimeo account, by creating new documents and changing the Document_ID of your printer.
+What type of paper, fold, gloss, and other characteristics of the single sheet flyer or brochure can be defined in your Mimeo account, by creating new documents and changing the Document_ID of your printer.

 This example just takes the 1-3 Day Shipping Option returned from Mimeo Connect Cloud Print - Order Service API.
 Others options are available.

 Billing for print jobs can be handled either through Mimeo account credit, credit card on file, or passed along with the code displayed above.

 You may want to consider using a custom Google Docs Marketplace templates to match the documents you specific in your Mimeo.com account.
 Google Apps users can use a template to build flyers, brochures and other documents, then print using registered Google Cloud Printer.
 This will ensure high quality documents.